guilhemmarchand/trackme/docs/userguide.rst

 **Main rules for data hosts lagging classes:**

-- A first level of lagging classes matching happens at the sourcetype level per host
-- In this first lagging class matching operations, index and sourcetype level lagging classes are taken into account
+- At first, TrackMe attempts to perform lagging class matching per host and per sourcetype
-- At this stage of sourcetype max lagging value definition, the higher value of any match takes precedence
-- After this first level, the tracker reports will attempt matching against any lagging class based on the priority
+- For a given sourcetype, the higest lagging value between index based policies and sourcetype based policies is recorded per sourcetype
-- Finally, a value for the overall host max lagging is defined, as the higher value from all values
+- Finally, the highest lagging value between all sourcetypes for the host is saved as the general maximal lagging value for the host

 **Let's take the following example:**